Frequent Questions

 How does an inmate get access to telephones while in prison?

-During Admissions and Orientation (A&O), inmates are provided with information on how to obtain a Personal Identification Number (PIN) and how to establish a calling list.
-Inmates are allowed to have twenty (20) numbers on their approved calling list.
-Inmates are not allowed to use another inmate's PIN or share their PIN with another inmate.
+During Admissions and Orientation (A&O), inmates are provided with information on how to obtain a Personal Identification Number (PIN) and how to establish a calling/messaging list.
+Inmates are allowed to have twenty (20) numbers on their approved calling/messaging list.
+Inmates are not allowed to use the PIN of another inmate or share their PIN with another inmate.
 Violators are subject to disciplinary action.

 What type of calls are inmates allowed/not allowed to make?